Our Level 3 Animal Management Diploma at Duchy College is an exciting stepping stone on your way to a rewarding career working with animals.

 Work experience with Cornwall College has allowed me to build self-confidence and get the ‘hands-on’ experience I wanted.
 The team from both the college and the placement were always supportive, polite, kind and caring.
 Thank you!”

-End of year exam: There will be a 1.5 hour short and long answer question paper to sit around Easter in both Year 1 and Year 2 that will test your knowledge on the mandatory units.
+End of year exam: There will be a 1.5 hour question paper to sit around Easter in both Year 1 and Year 2 that will test your knowledge on the mandatory units.

 Synoptic Assessment: This will be a number of small tasks for you to complete within a time frame under exam conditions.
 This could include both written and practical elements.